ali-hosseini-fs/JS-Interpreter/README.md

-# deriv-js-interpreter
+# js-interpreter-deriv
 Since the original js-interpreter package is deprecated, I forked the repo to fix some problem on it to support latest node/webpack/npm

 This is An npm package for the [Neil Fraser's JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter)

-This repository is not a fork of the original repository anymore, instead it clones it as a `gitmodule` and packs it using `webpack` to an npm package.
+This repository is not a fork of the original repository anymore, instead it clones it as a `gitmodule` and packs it using `webpack` to a npm package.

 Additional to the original library, this package contains a cli version which can be used for testing the interpreter from terminal.